crigroup/osrobotics/control/examples.md

 implementation).

-Next, the task-space position tracking error is translated into a configuration-space error by [differential Inverse Kinematics], which can be finally fed into the robot internal position controller.
+Next, the task-space position tracking error is translated into a configuration-space error by [differential Inverse Kinematics](inverse_kinematics.md), which can be finally fed into the robot internal position controller.

 > #### Example::Hybrid control in Gazebo